 Fasting means NOT eating for a planned period of time.
 Intermittent Fasting is a cycle or pattern of eating versus not eating.
 There are many variations on this theme, like not eating for so many hours (or days), but all have the same notion.
 NO FOOD.

 Intermittent Fasting or “I.F.” seems like a fancy term for deciding not to eat for a few hours.
 Skipping breakfast or not eating after dinner might help some folks reduce their overall caloric intake.
 This is especially true for mindless eating in front of the TV, or eating meals because “it’s time” (even though you aren’t even hungry).
 I completely endorse the I.F. concept, but I do chuckle when everyone

 Is there a difference between fasting and intermittent fasting?

-When you see me on the ski slopes, with my pockets stuffed with snacks (yes, I did have a Ziplock of bacon in my pants), know that eating often CAN help you lose weight.
+When you see me on the ski slopes, with my pockets stuffed with snacks (yes, I did have a Ziplock full of bacon inside my jacket), know that eating often CAN help you lose weight.
 You don’t need to starve yourself to be successful.
 I give you total permission to NOT fast.
 I was able to lose over half of my body weight without engaging in fasting!
 In fact, I think the key to my success of weight loss and maintenance has been eating frequently.
 That’s the opposite of fasting!

 Stephanie Laska has lost 140 pounds and has kept the weight off for five years.
 She is the Best Selling Author of the #1 Low Carb Diet Book on Amazon, DIRTY, LAZY, KETO Getting Started: How I Lost 140 Pounds and DIRTY, LAZY, KETO Fast Food Guide: 10 Carbs or Less.